Home

 Khamosh, the activist, agrees.

-“The world is betraying a whole era with their silence,” she said.
+“The world is betraying a complete era with their silence,” she stated.

-“It is a crime against humanity to permit a rustic to turn into a jail for half its inhabitants,” she said, adding that repercussions from the ongoing state of affairs in Afghanistan shall be felt globally.
+“It's a crime against humanity to permit a rustic to show into a prison for half its inhabitants,” she stated, adding that repercussions from the continued state of affairs in Afghanistan will probably be felt globally.

 Marzia, the professor, shared an identical sense of disappointment.

-“We are a rustic that has produced some of the most brilliant girls leaders.
-I used to teach my students the value of respecting and supporting women,” she stated.
+“We are a rustic that has produced a number of the most brilliant women leaders.
+I used to teach my students the value of respecting and supporting women,” she mentioned.

 “I gave hope to so many young girls and all of that has been thrown in [the] trash as meaningless,” she said.

-“My coronary heart breaks into pieces with each new ‘legislation’ and decrees they subject that contradicts our Islamic and Afghan values.”
+“My coronary heart breaks into items with each new ‘law’ and decrees they difficulty that contradicts our Islamic and Afghan values.”

 Quelle: www.aljazeera.com